 2.2 Account Creation.
-When you register for an account as a Grid Owner, we will ask you to sign in and provide certain information about yourself, including where you work, the age group of your Users, and your area/subject of expertise.
+When you register for an account as a Discussion Owner, we will ask you to sign in and provide certain information about yourself, including where you work, the age group of your Users, and your area/subject of expertise.
 You agree not to use any false, inaccurate or misleading information when signing up for your account.
 You must keep this information up to date.
 You may delete your account at any time, for any reason, by following the instructions on the Service and then uninstalling the App.

 For a variety of reasons, and in particular, to protect the integrity of our community, we reserve the right in our sole discretion to: (a) remove any content that you upload to the Service at any time for any reason, and (b) suspend or terminate any account and/or refuse any current or future use of the Service (or any portion thereof) at any time for any reason.
 We will not be liable to you or any third party for taking either of these actions.

 2.3 Account Responsibilities.
 To protect your account, keep your account details and password confidential, as you are responsible for activities that occur under your account.